 Distracted driving is a serious problem for the trucking industry as there’s a strong link between distracted driving and truck accidents.
 According to FMCSA research, about 80 percent of truck accidents involved some type of driver distraction in the three-second window leading up to the crash.
 Since fatal truck accidents are on the rise, it stands to reason distracted driving is behind a significant portion of deadly crashes.

 But accidents harm fleets in more ways than driver injuries or deaths: they also hurt the bottom line.
 The National Highway Traffic Safety Administration (NHTSA) estimates that all highway accidents represent nearly $1 trillion in economic damages, and many of those costs are borne by fleet managers whose drivers are involved.
-Not only do they pay higher insurance premiums, they are subject to additional fines.
+Not only do they pay higher insurance premiums, but they are also subject to additional fines.
 For example, the FMCSA implemented rules to prevent distracted driving specifically in CMVs, including fines of up to $11,000.
 Driver punishments include civil penalties, fines of up to $2,750 and disqualification.
 Non-compliance with regulations can result in disqualification, being put out of service and can also impact CSA scores.

-Finally, since distracted driving is linked to other poor driving behaviors like harsh braking and speeding, the wasted fuel and higher risk of mechanical problems resulting from those behaviours means additional costs for fleets.
+Finally, since distracted driving is linked to other poor driving behaviors like harsh braking and speeding, the wasted fuel and higher risk of mechanical problems resulting from those behaviors means additional costs for fleets.

-A survey by AT&T found nearly half of all U.S. adults admit to texting and driving regularly, showing how widespread this dangerous behaviour is (and there are likely more who text and drive but don’t admit to it).
-As a fleet owner, it’s important to communicate to your drivers exactly what distracted driving looks like - even if it seems obvious, and especially when it involves behaviours drivers may see as ordinary or even necessary, like eating behind the wheel.
+A survey by AT&T found nearly half of all U.S. adults admit to texting and driving regularly, showing how widespread this dangerous behavior is (and there are likely more who text and drive but don’t admit to it).
+As a fleet owner, it’s important to communicate to your drivers exactly what distracted driving looks like - even if it seems obvious, and especially when it involves behaviors drivers may see as ordinary or even necessary, like eating behind the wheel.

 The truth is, driving demands total concentration and focus at all times, not only in adverse conditions (like bad weather or rush hour traffic) when drivers most keenly feel the need to apply themselves.
 Since emergencies are unexpected by nature, drivers can never predict when they may be involved in an accident.
-That’s why being aware of distracted driving behaviours and actively avoiding them helps create good habits, priming drivers and your fleets for optimal driving behaviour.
+That’s why being aware of distracted driving behaviors and actively avoiding them helps create good habits, priming drivers and your fleets for optimal driving behavior.